powsybl/powsybl.github.io/pages/documentation/developer/tutorials/loadflow.md

 ```

 ## Configure PowSyBl
-We have configured this tutorial so as to use a locally defined `config.yml` file.
+We have configured this tutorial to use a locally defined `config.yml` file.
-Edit the file named `config.yml` at the location `loadflow/initial/src/main/resources`.
+Edit the file named `config.yml` at the location `loadflow/src/main/resources`.
 Start the configuration by writing:
 ```yaml
 load-flow: